 Studies Done on Beets

-When a study of 27 of the most commonly used vegetables in the U.S. was conducted to determine their cellular antioxidant activity (CAA) and oxygen radical absorbance capacity (ORAC) values, beets, along with broccoli and red pepper, were shown to be the highest.
-Consuming beets may lead to a reduced risk of developing chronic diseases, such as cancer and cardiovascular disease.1
+A study in the Journal of Agricultural and Food Chemistry evaluated 27 of the most commonly used vegetables in the U.S. to determine their cellular antioxidant activity (CAA) and oxygen radical absorbance capacity (ORAC) values.
+Beets, along with broccoli and red pepper, were shown to be the highest.
+They’re potentially helpful in reducing the risk for chronic conditions, such as cancer and cardiovascular disease.20

 Beets Healthy Recipes: